leobudima/elogii-blog/content/what-is-route-optimization-and-why-you-need-it.md

 +++
 categories = ["Route Optimization"] date = 2020-03-24T23:00:00Z
-description = "What do you do when you want to determine the best route (and the best use of those hard-earned resources)?" image = "/blog/uploads/aerial-photo-of-buildings-and-roads-681335.jpg" tags = ["Route Optimization Software", "Last-Mile Delivery", "Delivery Planning", "Route Optimization"] title = "What Is Route Optimization (And Why You Need It)?"
+description = "What do you do when you want to determine the best route (and the best use of those hard-earned resources)?
+You turn to route optimization." image = "/blog/uploads/aerial-photo-of-buildings-and-roads-681335.jpg" tags = ["Route Optimization Software", "Last-Mile Delivery", "Delivery Planning", "Route Optimization"] title = "What Is Route Optimization (And Why You Need It)?"